Frijoles Negros (Authentic Cuban Black Beans)

 The traditional way (aka the long way) to make Cuban black beans is to first soak the beans in water overnight before cooking.
 The quicker way is to use canned black beans.
 My personal preference is using canned beans because when I want beans, I want them ASAP!

-I included the instructions below for both.
+I included the instructions in the recipe card below for both.
 No matter how you make them, these Cuban frijoles negros will be as rich, creamy, silky, and delicious as you can imagine!

 Can’t wait to hear all about how much you loved them! :)